SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Italy
  - Removed flame tank effects from focus 'Italian Tankettes' (avoiding a bug around special project progress >100%)

+#### Japan
+ - No longer able to double dip on resource decisions targetting China

 #### British Raj/India
  - Focus 'Government of India Act' time to complete increased to 70 days, from 35 days
  - Focus 'Work with Local Leaders' time to complete increased to 70 days, from 35 days